SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 ## Overview

-This is a small app that acts as a proxy in front of the SAP API Business Hub (API Hub) sandbox system.
+The SANDBOX component is a small app that acts as a proxy in front of the SAP API Business Hub (API Hub) sandbox system.
 Because the app itself is small, we'll take the opportunity to explore different ways of running it, without having to worry too much about _what_ we're running.
 So here we'll explore running locally, on Cloud Foundry (CF) and on Kubernetes (k8s) with Kyma.
 In the Developer Keynote, this app is running in the Kyma runtime.

 > The contents of this README assume that you've opted to use the SAP Business Application Studio (App Studio) as your [development environment](../../README.md#a-development-environment) and have followed the [App Studio setup instructions](../../usingappstudio.md).